 When EBL controlled this tour, all structures where engineered by an Hawaii licensed Professional Engineer, using EBL proprietary designs and previous engineering, conformed with the Professional Ropes Course Association tour Standards, and other local requirements.
 The tour is currently reopened by a third party and EBL assumes no liability nor makes any claims to the safety of the current tour.

-Carolina Adventure World (CAW) had retained a Costa Rica based company to install their first zipline tour.
 After 9 months, over $100,000 into the project, they still were not open for tours.
 Further, the longer ziplines wouldn't work and the installer couldn't seem to solve the problem.
 CAW retained EBL to come in a "fix" the problems.
 We had their longest zipline operational and working in less than three days!
-CAW was so pleased with EBL that we expanded the tour by adding two additional SUPER ziplines!
+The client was so pleased with EBL that we expanded the tour by adding two additional SUPER ziplines!

 All structures are engineered and signed off by a South Carolina licensed Professional Engineer, conformed with the Professional Ropes Course Association Ropes Challenge Course and Canopy Zip Line Tour Standards, and other local requirements.